-Brainstorming involves the use of a number of techniques to generate ideas and clarify thinking.
+As part of the first step in the writing process, brainstorming involves the use of a number of techniques to generate ideas and clarify thinking.

 Writers use these techniques to discover and focus their thoughts about a given subject.
+In other words, brainstorming enables writers to discover what they know or believe about a topic.
+Brainstorming also helps them to generate ideas.